 Research claims that users are in “connection mode” while using smartphones and in passive “browsing mode” while on their tablets, and although there are exceptions we should keep in mind when crafting cross-browser experiences that users are more connected to phones than to tablets.

-In summary, I leverage Information Technology to build a competitive advantage for clients and employers using the latest in user experience design, frontend development, internet marketing, and business consulting.
+I leverage Information Technology to build a competitive advantage for clients and employers using the latest in user experience design, frontend development, internet marketing, and business consulting.